-Ben will use his time at Metal to continue collaborating with oral history narrators in Peterborough from a previous project (http://www.placesforall.co.uk) and to work with audio recordings and transcripts from the 76 oral history interviews he conducted as part of that project to make progress towards writing a book, which is to be published by Manchester University Press.
+Ben is using his time at Metal to continue collaborating with oral history narrators in Peterborough from a previous project (http://www.placesforall.co.uk) and to work with audio recordings and transcripts from the 76 oral history interviews he conducted as part of that project to make progress towards writing a book, which is to be published by Manchester University Press.

 The intention is that experiences of work in the food sector (fields, packhouses, processing factories, warehouse and distribution centres) in and around Peterborough will be a key theme.
 As part of his residency he co-produced a series of films with Peterborough-based film-maker Jay Gearing.
 The trailer can be viewed here, and the full films are available here.
 The films and Ben’s writing form part of a wider project Creative interruptions, that runs from 1st October 2016 to 30 September 2019 and is led by Professor Sarita Malik of Brunel University.

 Ben is a member of the Geography Department at the University of Sussex.
 In May 2018 he gave a public lecture at Sussex, drawing on the work he has been doing during his residency.
 More details about his research and links to his writings can be found at http://www.sussex.ac.uk/profiles/28173/research.